dzachrich/enzyme_ct/README.md

 The hashdiff gem is a recursive solution, but does have an unresolved issue when comparing hashes containing large internal arrays, which is documented in the [Limitations/Issues](####-Limitations/Issues) section below.

-For the elixir implementation, I would implement a recursive solution, and have started but do not quite have it running and passing tests just yet.
+For the elixir implementation, I have implemented a recursive solution, with passing tests.

 ### Prerequisites